Alluxio/alluxio/docs/en/compute/Spark.md

 > double.saveAsTextFile("alluxio:///Output")
 ```

-Alternatively, if the Zookeeper address for Alluxio HA is not set in Spark configuration,
+Alternatively, if the Zookeeper address for Alluxio HA mode with Zookeeper is not set in Spark configuration,
 one can specify the address of Zookeeper in the URI in the format of "`zk@zkHost1:2181;zkHost2:2181;zkHost3:2181`":

 ```scala